kmcquade/ami-builder-packer/README.md

 * If Build process fails and within AWS CodeBuild Build logs you find the following line ``Timeout waiting for SSH.``, it means either
     - A) You haven't chosen a VPC Public Subnet, and therefore Packer cannot connect to the instance
     - B) There may have been a connectivity issue between Packer and EC2; retrying the build step within AWS CodePipeline should work just fine
-* Email, email-json, and sms endpoints are unsupported because the endpoint needs to be authorized and does not generate an ARN until the target email address has been validated.
-This breaks the Terraform model and as a result are not currently supported.
+* Email, email-json, and sms endpoints is unsupported because the endpoint needs to be authorized and does not generate an ARN until the target email address has validated.
+This breaks the Terraform model and as a result is not supported.

 ## Inspired by:
 * [nicolai86/awesome-codepipeline-ci](https://github.com/nicolai86/awesome-codepipeline-ci)